Crabapple Harvest Guide

 Crabapples are one of Toronto’s most underdog fruits, but when harvested and shared, they can be transformed into all kinds of delectable goods – think jelly, syrup, sauces and pies.

 Crabapples are basically mini apples that vary in size from about 1/4 inch to two inches.
 They grow on long stems, similar to cherries, and have a crownlike sepal at the base of the fruit that can fall off when ripe.
 Crabapples can vary in colour from deep red to yellowish-orange.

 Mid July to late September in Toronto (some varieties aren’t ready until October)

 When to contact Not Far From The Tree to schedule a pick:

-We’ll need 3-5 days notice to organize a pick so contact us when the fruit is almost ripe at firstname.lastname@example.org or 647-769-7425.
+We’ll need some advance notice to schedule your pick, so please submit a fruit pick request 3-5 days before your fruit is ready.
 Note: if crabapples are less than 3/4 inch when ripe, they are likely too small for Not Far From The Tree to harvest and share.

 You’ll know they’re ready to harvest when…

 When the seeds have turned brown.
 To check for seed colour, pick a few crabapples from different parts of the tree and cut them in half to find the seeds.
 The flesh should be firm and crisp but not so hard that you struggle to take a bite.
 When ripe the flavour is typically a mix of sweet and tart.
 If they aren’t ripe, they’ll taste bitter.